Tellusant/docs/articles-posts/world-cup.md

 # A Scientific Evaluation of World Cup Performance by Country 2002–2026
 *Dr. Staffan Canback, Tellusant*

 How have countries performed at the World Cup this century?
-A composite score by country is created by applying the Zipf distribution.
+A composite score by country is created by applying the Zipf distribution.¹

 The Zipf distribution is a wonderful tool.
 It is, for example, used to understand the size-distribution of cities, and of companies.
 Datasets where the smallest value is zero are often Zipf-distributed.